Sabrinas Organizing

 Where to start?

-It is essential to have a plan and decide how much you want to do each time you take on a spring cleaning task.
+Having a plan and deciding how much you want to do each time you take on a spring cleaning task is essential.
 When you start with a plan, you build momentum because you don't have to decide what to do next.

 To make a plan, start with a list of all the areas in your home.
 Here is an example.
 Some places can be subdivided because of the number of tasks that need to be done.
-For instance, the Kitchen is divided into three different functions to make it easier to handle.
+For instance, the Kitchen is divided into three different functions to make handling easier.
 The bedroom closet and the bedrooms are separated since there are usually many items to go through these two areas.

 No project task should be too large.